renpy/renpy/sphinx/source/gui.rst

     config.history_length may need to be lowered significantly when this is None.

+.. var:: gui.history_spacing = 0

+    The amount of space to leave between history entries, in pixels.

 .. var:: gui.history_name_xpos = 0.5
 .. var:: gui.history_text_xpos = 0.5